tliradiniz/xUnit/README.md

 **To change de amount of missing_count for a specific survivor**

-use PUT method at localhost:3000/api/v1/alive/<*id> to edit the missing_count for a respective ID.
-A missing_count is a int number that changes based on the amount of missing signals it has received.
+use POST method at localhost:3000/api/v1/alive/ to add 1 to the missing_count for a respective ID.
+A id_user is the one that is accusing and the id_target is the id being accused.
 Attention: If a survivor missing_count goes to 3 or more, it will be abducted. use the Json as it follows:

 {

+	"id_user":"*insert a value here*"
-	"missing_count":"*insert a value here*"
+	"id_target":"*insert a value here*"

 }